1. DEFINITIONS - As used herein, the following terms shall have the meanings set forth below:

 (e) “Standard Product” shall mean Product which are regularly inventoried by Seller and are not Application Specific Product or Custom Product.

-(f) “Application Specific Product” shall mean Product which are not regularly inventoried by Seller and are not Custom Product, including but not limited to compression processors, network processors, security processors, acceleration boards (Express DR/DS cards) and solution bundles.
+(f) “Application Specific Product” shall mean Product which are not regularly inventoried by Seller and are not Custom Product, including but not limited to compression processors, network processors, security processors, acceleration boards (Express DR/DS/DX cards) and solution bundles.